dabricksta/Reddit-Data-Pipeline/README.md

 # Reddit ETL Pipeline

-A data pipeline to extract Reddit data from [r/dataengineering](https://www.reddit.com/r/dataengineering/).
+A data pipeline to extract Reddit data from [r/rational](https://www.reddit.com/r/rational/).

-Output is a Google Data Studio report, providing insight into the Data Engineering official subreddit.
+Output is a Google Data Studio report but could be easily adapted to other visualizations (eg. custom dashboard in plotly, etc.).
 ## Motivation

 Project was based on an interest in Data Engineering and the types of Q&A found on the official subreddit.